How to Fix Ads.txt Error in WordPress?

 But here’s the catch: sometimes, making and managing this list can be tricky because mistakes and problems can pop up.

-This article will help you understand how to fix ads.txt error.
+This article will help you understand how to fix ads.txt errors.

-Think of ads.txt as a VIP list for advertisers.
-It’s a file on your website that lists the companies allowed to advertise.
+Think of ads.txt as a VIP guest list for your website.

 Checking for ads.txt Errors